iamaziz/PhD_template/README.md

 <hr>

 Template for a PhD dissertation using Markdown and Pandoc.
-It can be used to generate both the final pdf document (based on `.md` files under the folder: `chapters/`) and the Beamer slides (based on the markdown files under the folder: `slides/`)
+It can be used to generate both the final pdf document (based on `.md` files under the folder: `chapters/`) and the Beamer slides (based on the markdown files under the folder: `slides/`).

+The goal of this template is to use just Markdown markup to write and produce the entire pdf documents (i.e. no need to handle LaTeX syntax).